First Dark Matter Search Results from the LUX-ZEPLIN (LZ) Experiment: Abstract

 \section{Abstract}

-The LUX-ZEPLIN (LZ) experiment is a dark matter detector centered on a dual-phase xenon time projection chamber operating at the Sanford Underground Research Facility in Lead, South Dakota, USA.
-This Letter reports results from LZ's first search for Weakly Interacting Massive Particles (WIMPs) with an exposure of 60~live days using a fiducial mass of \SI{5.5}{t}.
-A profile-likelihood ratio analysis shows the data to be consistent with a background-only hypothesis, setting new limits on spin-independent WIMP-nucleon, spin-dependent WIMP-neutron, and spin-dependent WIMP-proton cross-sections for WIMP masses above \SI{9}{GeV/c\squared}.
-The most stringent limit is set for spin-independent scattering at \SI{30}{GeV/c\squared}, excluding cross sections above \SI{6.5e-48}{cm\squared} at the \SI{90}{\percent} confidence level.
+The LUX-ZEPLIN experiment is a dark matter detector centered on a dual-phase xenon time projection chamber operating at the Sanford Underground Research Facility in Lead, South Dakota, USA.
+This Letter reports results from LUX-ZEPLIN's first search for weakly interacting massive particles (WIMPs) with an exposure of 60~live days using a fiducial mass of \SI{5.5}{t}.
+A profile-likelihood ratio analysis shows the data to be consistent with a background-only hypothesis, setting new limits on spin-independent WIMP-nucleon, spin-dependent WIMP-neutron, and spin-dependent WIMP-proton cross sections for WIMP masses above \SI{9}{GeV/c\squared}.
+The most stringent limit is set for spin-independent scattering at \SI{36}{GeV/c\squared}, rejecting cross sections above \SI{9.2e-48}{cm\squared} at the \SI{90}{\percent} confidence level.

 \keywords{Dark Matter, Direct Detection, Xenon}